qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ### 2012
 - 2012 ICCAD: The Synthesis of Complex Arithmetic Computation on Stochastic Bit Streams Using Sequential Logic (University of Minnesota)
 - 2012 ASPDAC: The Synthesis of Linear Finite State Machine-Based Stochastic Computational Elements (University of Michigan–Shanghai Jiao Tong University Joint Institute)
+- 2012 ICCD: A Spectral Transform Approach to Stochastic Circuits（University of Michigan, Ann Arbor）

 ### 2013
 - 2013 ISCAS: An Ultra-Fast Parallel Architecture Using Sequential Circuits Computing on Random Bits (University of Michigan–Shanghai Jiao Tong University Joint Institute)